brucejwardlow/buffsaf-demo/README.md

 - dc.subject
 : This is the Dublin Core tag for the subject.

->Note: dc.subject currently allows you to input multiple tags, each separated by double pipe (||).
+> :tip: Tip: dc.subject currently allows you to input multiple tags, each separated by double pipe (||).

 ## How to run BuffSAF-Demo

 ### HTML version - UNSTABLE

 The HTML version of BuffSAF Demo is intended for use in justifications of getting a Python environment installed.
 With care, I've gotten it stable up to batches of 375 mb.
->Warning: Please ensure you only click on the "Compile" button once, as it will hang with no visibile indication that it is processing the file in the html version.
+> :warning: Warning: Please ensure you only click on the "Compile" button once, as it will hang with no visibile indication that it is processing the file in the html version.

 This version uses [pyodide](https://github.com/pyodide/pyodide) and [stlite](https://github.com/whitphx/stlite) to run fully in a client-side browser.